samuelshiels/Simple-Projects/README.md

 Backup files and directories for services and media

+Build a series of reusable and generic scripts to:

 - Backup locally to /srv/backup/<service_name>
 - Remote backup to network storage
 - Cloud backup to a storage provider (B2) via rclone